noaione/yuusha-shoukan-ln/sources/v13/chapter3.md

 “...I-Is that so...
 You’re a strange person.”

-Apparently, Lillywood-san was really surprised that I was feeling aroused by the sight of her body, as she stared at me with her eyes wide open.No, I’m pretty sure my reaction is more normal.
+Apparently, Lillywood-san was really surprised that I was feeling aroused by the sight of her body, as she stared at me with her eyes wide open.
+No, I’m pretty sure my reaction is more normal.
 I mean, Lillywood-san, you’ve probably only shown your body to people like Isis-san, haven’t you?
 Lillywood-san probably doesn’t know this, but I’m sure other guys would have the same reaction as me...